amosmos/laravel-cli-create-user/README.md

 ## Requirements

-This command assumes you're using the regular and original Laravel User model.
+This command assumes you're using the regular and original Laravel User model (of course you can name it whatever you like).

 ## Installation